harshmohan07/dns-implementation/dns-server/README.md

 You must first generate a zone file.
 This is the file that stores the domain name and it's IP address mapping.
 To generate a zone file you must create a file with the following filename format: [domain name in reverse order].zone.
 Examples:
-- The zone file for www.google.com will be google.com.zone
-- The zone file for www.bing.co.uk will be bing.co.uk.zone
+- The zone file for www.xyz.com will be xyz.com.zone
-- The zone file for www.university.ac.co will be university.ac.co.zone
+- The zone file for www.abc.co.uk will be abc.com.zone

 **Ensure the file has a '.zone' extension rather than .txt or any other extension**